Split Britches

-Split Britches is an American performance troupe, which has been producing work internationally since 1980.
-Academic Sue Ellen Case says "their work has defined the issues and terms of academic writing on lesbian theater, butch-femme role playing, feminist mimesis, and the spectacle of desire".
-In New York City Split Britches have long standing relationships with La Mama Experimental Theatre Company, where they are a resident company; Wow Café, which Weaver and Shaw co-founded; and Dixon Place.
+Split Britches is an American performance troupe that has been producing work internationally since 1980.
+Academic Sue-Ellen Case says, "their work has defined the issues and terms of academic writing on lesbian theater, butch-femme role playing, feminist mimesis, and the spectacle of desire."
+In New York City, Split Britches has a long-standing relationship with La Mama Experimental Theatre Company, where they are a resident company; Wow Café, which Weaver and Shaw co-founded; and Dixon Place.

 Founding

 Split Britches was founded by Peggy Shaw, Lois Weaver, and Deb Margolin in New York City in 1980.
 Shaw and Weaver met in Europe while Weaver was touring with Spiderwoman Theater, and Shaw with Hot Peaches, performing Spiderwoman Theater's An Evening of Disgusting Songs and Pukey Images.
-This production was the first time Spiderwoman had presented lesbian content and introduced Peggy as a Spiderwoman performer.
+This production was the first time Spiderwoman presented lesbian content and introduced Peggy as a Spiderwoman performer.

 Weaver and Shaw decided to leave Spiderwoman, and one of the Spiderwoman performers they had been working with declined to continue with them.
 This led them to ask Margolin, who was a writer, to assist with the script of Split Britches, and Margolin became a part of the company for many years.

 Split Britches, The True Story

 "Split britches" is a reference to the type of pants women wore while working in the fields, which allowed them to urinate without stopping work.
 Additionally, in the context of the company, this name has been said to mimic the “split pants” of poverty and comedy.

-In the summer of 1980, Weaver began to write a performance about her 2 aunts and great aunt in the Blue Ridge Mountains of Virginia called Split Britches, The True Story.
+In the summer of 1980, Weaver began writing a performance about her two aunts and great-aunt in the Blue Ridge Mountains of Virginia called Split Britches, The True Story.
 The performance was originally developed with Spiderwoman performers and was performed at the first WOW (Women's One World) Festival, founded by Shaw and Weaver, in 1980, with a subsequent performance in 1981.

-The final version of Split Britches was performed at the Boston Women's Festival in Spring of 1981 and at the Second WOW festival in Fall of 1981.
+The final version of Split Britches was performed at the Boston Women's Festival in the spring of 1981 and at the Second WOW festival in the fall of 1981.
 The script was first published in Women & Performance, and premiered on public television in 1988, directed and produced by Mathew Geller in association with WGBH/WNET Television and the NYFA ‘Artists New Works Program'.

 Operating finances

-Early on in their history, the company decided they would not spend time trying to apply for grants to support their performances, and would instead work outside of these systems using their own finances from jobs to support their performance work.
-This is due to a belief stated by Shaw that, "it's easier to get a job than a grant".
-This held true for the beginning of the company's existence, but as they became more established, they began to apply for grants.
+Early in their history, the company decided not to spend time applying for grants to support their performances and instead worked outside these systems using their own finances from jobs to support their performance.
+This is due to a belief stated by Shaw that "it's easier to get a job than a grant."
+This held true for the beginning of the company's existence, but as it became more established, it began to apply for grants.